11 tips on how to avoid social engineering schemes

 These steps won’t prevent your account from getting compromised if a service provider falls for a social engineering hack and hands your account over to the attacker.
 But they may at least minimize the possible damage and also give you more peace of mind that you’re doing as much as you can to protect yourself.

 - Educate yourself – Do not open any emails from untrusted sources.
-Be sure to contact a friend or family member in person or via phone if you ever receive an email message that seems unlike from them in any way.
+Be sure to contact a friend or family member or a company individual in person or via phone if you ever receive an email message that seems unlike from them in any way.

 - Be aware of the information you’re releasing onto the wild of Internet Space – Do not give offers from strangers the benefit of the doubt.
+Do not reveal personal or financial information in email.
 Also, it always is a good idea to remove your info. from publicly owned databases.

 - Avoid having all your eggs in one basket (or the dreaded “single point of failure”): The more intertwined and dependent your accounts are the more widespread the damage a security breach can cause you—e.g., if you use your Gmail address for every service’s password recovery.